HrishavBakulBarua/Cycle-HDR/README.md

 used as input (SE: Single-exposed and ME: Multi-exposed), Output:
 Reconstructs directly HDR (D) or multi-exposed LDR stack (I),
-Unpaired: Uses unpaired data, Context-aware: Uses local/global image information and relationship among entities in the image, Seman-
-tics: Uses color/texture information and identity of the items in the image, Artifacts: Handles visual artifacts, Tone-mapping: Also performs tone-mapping i.e. HDR → LDR.
+Unpaired: Uses unpaired data, Context-aware: Uses local/global image information and relationship among entities in the image, Semantics: Uses color/texture information and identity of the items in the image, Artifacts: Handles visual artifacts, Tone-mapping: Also performs tone-mapping i.e. HDR → LDR.